Data Collection Terms

 1.1 In these Terms the following terms have the following meanings:

-“Agreement” means any agreement between Reed and Company incorporating these Terms and a Data Collection Form;
+“Agreement” means " means any agreement between Reed and Company incorporating these Terms and a Data Collection Form;

 "Commencement Date" means the commencement date for the processing as set out in the Data Collection Form;

 "Company" means the entity that hereby agrees to these Terms for the Purpose;

 "Confidential Information" means all information whether in written or any other form which has been or may be disclosed in the course of the discussions leading up to the entering of these Terms and which is identified as confidential or is clearly by its nature confidential including information relating to these Terms, including any data or subscriber information disclosed pursuant to the Purpose;